Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems

+Conditions ({C1}) and ({C2}) are preserved under non-singular equivalence transformations as well as under state and output feedback.
 Note, however, that regularity or non-regularity of the pencil, the index, and the polynomial part of the transfer function are in general not preserved under state or output feedback.
 For systems that satisfy~({C2}), there exists a suitable linear state feedback matrix $\bF_1$ that such that $\lambda \bE-(\bA+\bB \bF_1))$ is regular and of index at most one.
 Also if conditions~({C2}) and~({O2}) hold, then there exists a linear output feedback matrix $\bF_2$ so that the pencil $\lambda \bE-(\bA+\bB\bF_2 \bC)$ has this property, see \cite{BunBMN99}.
-In practical control design it is therefore common, see \cite{KunM06}, to first perform a regularization procedure that we will briefly discuss in the next subsection.